UCF Grants FAQ

 Page 1 of your grant agreement states: Amendment: No changes, modifications, or amendments in the terms and conditions of this Grant Agreement shall be effective unless reduced to writing, numbered, and signed by the duly authorized representative of the State and Subrecipient.

-If you need to alter the scope of work (outlined in Attachment A, page 2, of your grant agreement) and deliverables, the individual who signed the original grant agreement needs to submit in writing (an email is adequate) a request to make changes.
+If you need to alter the scope of work (outlined in Attachment A of your grant agreement) and deliverables, the individual who signed the original grant agreement needs to submit in writing (an email is adequate) a request to make changes.
 This should be submitted to elise.schadler@vermont.gov.
-Upon approval, the Forests, Parks and Recreation business office will develop a new grant agreement that incorporates these changes, which will need to be signed by both the State and your municipal or organizational representative.
+Upon approval, the Forests, Parks and Recreation business office will develop a grant agreement amendment that incorporates these changes, which will need to be signed by both the State and your municipal or organizational representative.

 For more information, refer to the Outdoor Recreation Grant Amendments webpage (UCF grants follow the same processes).